-We maintain an annual performance-based cash bonus program in which each of our named executive officers participated in 2018.
-Each of our named executive officer's target bonus is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level.
-The 2018 annual bonuses for Mr. Issacs, Dr. van Elsas and Mr. Templeman were targeted at 60%, 40% and 40% of their respective base salaries.
+We maintain an annual performance-based cash bonus program in which each of our named executive officers participated in 2019.
+Each of our named executive officers' target bonus is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level.
+The 2019 annual bonuses for Mr. Isaacs, Dr. van Elsas and Mr. Templeman were targeted at 60%, 40% and 40% of their respective base salaries.

-For 2018, our named executive officers were eligible to earn annual cash bonuses based on the achievement of certain corporate goals reviewed by the Compensation Committee and approved by the independent members of the Board.
-For 2018, the independent members of the Board set corporate performance goals focused on research, clinical development and business enabling activities.
+For 2019, our named executive officers were eligible to earn annual cash bonuses based on the achievement of certain corporate goals reviewed by the Compensation Committee and approved by the independent members of the Board.
+For 2019, the independent members of the Board set corporate performance goals focused on research, clinical development and business enabling activities.
 Each goal was defined by specific performance objectives and carried a corresponding weighting, such that the corporate goals could be achieved at up to 125% of target.
-In early 2019 the Compensation Committee reviewed and the independent members of the Board approved the achievement of our 2018 corporate goals at 85%.
-The actual annual cash bonuses awarded to each named executive officer for 2018 performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+In early 2020 the Compensation Committee reviewed and the independent members of the Board approved the achievement of our 2019 corporate goals at 85%.
+The Compensation Committee determined that certain executive officers, including our named executive officers, were entitled to additional annual cash bonus amounts above the 85% corporate goal achievement given their significant contributions to the Company during 2019.
+The actual annual cash bonuses earned by each named executive officer based on 2019 corporate performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation", and the additional discretionary bonus amounts are set forth above in the Summary Compensation Table in the column titled "Bonus."